team-fire-nomz/fire-nomz-back-end/README.md

 	"title": "cheesesteak!!",
 	"version_number": "2",
-	"ingredients": "1 Italian Roll, and MEAT nomz!!", "recipe_steps": "Fry up the meat n pop it in the roll."
+	"ingredients": "1 Italian Roll, and MEAT nomz!!", "recipe_steps": "Fry up the meat n pop it in the roll.", "tags": [
+		"cheesesteak yumz"
+	],
 }
 ```